Biographies

 Dr Hamish McDougall, Executive Director

-In January 2022 Dr Hamish McDougall was appointed Executive Director of the New Zealand Institute of International Affairs - Whare Tawāhi-amahi i Aotearoa.
-He recently completed a PhD in international history at the London School of Economics and Political Science (LSE) on the topic of Anglo-New Zealand relations in the context of European integration.
+Dr Hamish McDougall was appointed Executive Director of the New Zealand Institute of International Affairs in January 2022.
+He has a PhD in international history from the London School of Economics and Political Science (LSE) on the topic of Britain’s entry into the European Community and relations with New Zealand.
+This won the Michael Dockrill prize for best international history doctoral thesis at a UK university.
+It was published as a book in 2024 by Palgrave Macmillan, titled New Zealand, Britain and European Integration Since 1960: Staying alive.
 At LSE he also taught and designed courses on twentieth-century international history.
-His published research includes a chapter in the official history of the New Zealand foreign service, and articles on New Zealand’s involvement in the 1971 negotiations for European Community accession, and separately, international aspects of the 1981 Springbok Tour.
+His published research includes a chapter in the official history of the New Zealand foreign service, and articles on New Zealand’s involvement in the 1971 negotiations for European Community accession, and separately, international aspects of the 1981 Springbok Rugby Tour.
+He has also published on Indo-Pacific strategy and New Zealand foreign policy.
 Outside of academia, he has a successful career in corporate and marketing communications in New Zealand and overseas, including the launch of He Tohu, the exhibition of iconic New Zealand documents at the National Library of New Zealand.
+This won the Public Relations Institute of New Zealand (PRINZ) Supreme Award for best communications campaign in 2018.

 Rt Hon Sir Anand Satyanand, Patron